HUAIZHI CHEN

 Published Works

-Accepted at the Journal of Financial and Quantitative Analysis.
+Forthcoming at the Journal of Financial Economics

 I show that cash distributions through cash-mergers, dividend payments, and stock buybacks are in principal similar to investor fund flows in generating demands for investable assets.
 Abnormal returns in certain assets can be forecasted because delegated investors predictably reinvest cash-returns toward certain holdings.
 Novel measures of stock level demand constructed using proportional reinvestments by mutual funds predict abnormal returns and issuances in non-cash paying stocks.
 These results highlight an alternative and substantial source of price fluctuations in the cross-section of equities.